-Beauty major COTY, has signed a letter of intent to partner with LanzaTech to introduce sustainable ethanol made from captured-carbon emissions into its fragrance products.
-Ethanol, a core ingredient in fragrances is used to enable the efficient dispersion of the perfume.
-Ethanol is sourced from grains and crops with high starch and sugar content such as corn, sorghum, barley, sugar cane, and sugar beets which use land , water and fertilizers.
+COTY, a prominent player in the beauty industry, has taken a significant step towards sustainability by signing a letter of intent to collaborate with LanzaTech.
+This partnership aims to introduce sustainable ethanol, crafted from captured carbon emissions, into COTY‘s fragrance products.
+Ethanol, a fundamental ingredient in fragrances, plays a pivotal role in ensuring the even dispersion of scents.
+Typically sourced from crops with high starch and sugar content like corn, sorghum, barley, sugar cane, and sugar beets, ethanol production consumes land, water, and fertilizers.

 Subscribe to our free newsletter to read the latest news and articles before they are published.